cdglabs/tableVision/readme.md

     python ddp cv

-(TODO: More command line options.)
+Check out `ddp/__main__.py` for command line options.

 # Code Organization

 `camera_server/`.
 Code that runs on the computer with the camera.
-Creates a webserver that anyone can query for the current picture.
+Creates a web server that one can query for the current picture.
 (TODO)

 `ddp/`.
-The code for doing dynamic drafting paper (ddp).
+The codebase for doing *dynamic drafting paper* (ddp).

 `ddp/core/`.
 All the core logic.
-A bunch of functions for processing images, graphs, etc.
+A bunch of functions for processing images, graphs, constraint networks, etc.

 `ddp/infrastructure/`.
 Code for interfacing with the outside world.

 `ddp/pipeline/`.
-Pipelines of functions for performing particular tasks.
+Pipelines for performing particular tasks.
+These chain together the functions from `ddp/core/`.

 `ddp/__main__.py`.
 This is the "runner" that runs pipelines in various ways.